je-suis-paradis/TenThousand/TenThousand/README.md

 ## 🏁 Concluding Thoughts
 Maybe this isn't the game to win me any prizes.
 But it is what makes me set my alarm to 5:45 am, to write a new method.
 It's the beginning of a loop that gets better every time you run it.

-Ideation and itirations by PARADiSET, June 2025.
+Ideation and iterations by PARADiSET, June 2025.